xpn-arcos/xpn/README.md

 ## 1. Install dependencies

-XPN needs the typical C development tools and the [minixml](http://www.minixml.org):
+XPN needs the typical C development tools and the [minixml](http://www.minixml.org).

+If you are administrator of your local machine then you need to execute:
 ```
 sudo apt-get install -y autoconf automake gcc g++ make \
                         flex libtool doxygen \